Achievable logoAchievable logo

 • Liquidity needs

-Items like annual income or net worth may be sensitive information for a customer to provide.
-However, the firm must obtain this information to make suitable recommendations.
-“Solicited trades” (transactions based on a recommendation) may only be made if the firm can fully understand a customer’s financial situation.
-This provision is a part of FINRA Rule 2090, commonly known as the “know your customer” (KYC) rule.
-Firms must ensure they obtain all the necessary facts about a customer before performing certain actions (like making recommendations).
+“Solicited trades” (transactions based on a recommendation) may only be made if the firm can understand the customer’s financial situation.
+This requirement is part of FINRA Rule 2090, commonly known as the “know your customer” (KYC) rule.
+Firms must ensure they obtain the necessary facts about a customer before taking certain actions (such as making recommendations).

 Sidenote